Weld Joint Fit-Up: 1/16–1/8 in Gap Limits Guide

 fit up limits compliance verification

-You free yourself from guesswork when you measure against the correct standard.
+You remove guesswork when you measure against the correct standard.

 WPS-Defined Tolerances